issamelferkh/Matcha/README.md

 A user must be able to see, from any page that a notification hasn’t been read

 ## To-Do All except Issues AND Secu Vuln #########################################################################################
+SQL
+XSS
+CSRF
+Secure GET vars
+valide all form
+404
+title include
+ft_putmsg
+public "fame rating"

 ## Objectifs -> OK
-## Consignes générales
+## Consignes générales -> OK
 - home page (content)
+- send mail test it in 1337 !

-### Registration and Signing-in
+### Registration and Signing-in -> OK
 - [ ] Log-out -> avoid logout from unkown source
 - [ ] signin.php -> CSRF
 - [ ] signup.php  -> CSRF
 - [ ] forget_pwd.php  -> CSRF

-### User profile => OK
+### User profile -> OK
 - profile_pic.php
     - [ ] can't upload any picture
-    - check picture format
+    - [ ] check picture format
-    - limit sizeof pic
+    - [ ] limit sizeof pic
-    - limit types of pic
+    - [ ] limit types of pic
-    - avoid LFI
+    - [ ] avoid LFI
-    - Vuln: if delete asprofile value from fronent -> add avatar pic as profile ?
+    - [ ] Vuln: if delete asprofile value from fronent -> add avatar pic as profile ?

-- index.php
-404
-SQL
-XSS
-CSRF
-ft_putmsg
-public "fame rating"

-- if Object not found! -> redirect to 404.php

 ### Browsing -> NOK
+- Browsing: if "connected" display "disconnect" button
+- Browsing: Don't appear if
+    - blocked user
+    - reported
+    - Noped
+    - liked

+- The user must be able to easily get a list of suggestions that match his profile (if the profile is filled). in this list:
+> - propose only interesting profiles (for exe only men for a heterosexual girls)
+> - manage also the bisexuality
+> - if the orientation isn't specified -> user will considered bi-sexual.
+- the profiles are matched with:
+> - sexual orientation
+> - geographic area
+> - max of common tags
+> - max of "fame rating"
+- You must show in priority people from the same geographical area.
+- The suggestion list must be sortable by age, location, “fame rating” and common tags.
+- The suggestion list must be filterable by age, location, “fame rating” and common tags.

 - from browsing_out.php to profile_detail.php
-404
-SQL
-XSS
-CSRF
-ft_putmsg
-public "fame rating"

 - list tests
 - browsing_in.php
 - browsing_out.php
-- check subject

 ### Research -> NOK
 - [ ] The user must be able to run an advanced research selecting one or a few criterias such as: